 What is Cyber Security?

 Before elaborating upon the difference between cyber security and ethical hacking, let’s first understand what cyber security actually means.
-Cyber security can be defined as the practice or a process designed in order to defend networks, computers and data from damage, malicious attacks or unauthorized access.
-It is a combination of skills and tools which provides security to its users from any attacks on their data, devices or programs.
+Cyber security can be defined as the practice or a process designed in order to defend networks, computers, and data from damage, malicious attacks, or unauthorized access.
+It is a combination of skills and tools that provides security to its users from any attacks on their data, devices, or programs.